telerik/xaml-docs/analytics/analytics-support.md

 * [How Analytics Works](#how-analytics-works)
 * [Traceable Features](#traceable-features)

+>important With the [discontinuation of the Telerik Platform](https://www.telerik.com/platform-next-level) as of **R2 2018 SP1** we've also removed the two dependent assemblies from our suite - **EQATEC.Analytics.Monitor.dll** and **Telerik.Windows.Analytics.dll**.
+The respective NuGet packages have been removed as well.
+Instead, the **ITraceMonitor** interface should be used as explained below.

 ## ITraceMonitor Interface

 As of **R2 2017 SP1**, the Telerik UI for {{ site.framework_name }} suite exposes the **ITraceMonitor** interface which represents a monitor which receives trace events from the controls.